bsouthga/bsouthga.dev/public/markdown/pca-image-classification.md

 Given a set of images, one common analytical task is to classify them into distinct populations based on their contents.
 In facial recognition, for example, one needs to first classify an image as containing a face, and then try to match the face against known individuals.

-In order to illustrate the range in effectiveness of PCA and LDA for such classification, I examined images from the FEI Face Database.
+In order to illustrate the range in effectiveness of PCA and LDA for such classification, I examined images from the FEI Face Database[^feifacedatabse].
 The data consist of 200 (260x360 pixel) images of individuals, with 50 smiling men, 50 neutral men, 50 smiling women and 50 neutral women.

 ![Neutral (M)](/assets/images/17a.jpg)